techdarko/homeassistant-gtfs-realtime/README.md

 ### Other Transit Systems

 This software may work for other GTFS realtime providers, but has not been tested.
+There is no guarantee that providers--even if included in this repository--will work--or that changes in provider APIs will not cause breakages.

 ## Frontend

-Example frontend card configs can be found in [example/fontend.yaml](example/frontend.yaml).
+Example frontend card configs can be found in [example/frontend.yaml](example/frontend.yaml).

 ## Sensors

 ### Arrival Sensor

-The number of sensors can be specified with the `sensor.arrival_limit` key in the yaml configuration.
+The number of sensors can be specified during setup.
 By default this is 4.

 Sensors will indicate the 1st, 2nd, 3rd, ... etc. arrivals for a given `stop_id` ordered by shortest time.
 If no scheduled trips exist for a given arrival ordinal, it will take on the state "Unknown".
 That is to say, the first sensor will always have the shortest time to arrival, the second sensor will have the second shortest time to arrival, and so on.